-Resources at the National History Day web site can help you learn about the 2023 theme Frontiers in History – People, Places, Ideas.
+Resources at the National History Day web site can help you learn about the theme for 2025: Rights and Responsibilities in History.
+That site includes support to understand the theme and also the contest rules.

 -

 - Developing an Over-Arching Question and Focus Questions for a high school research project.
-For all 9th graders doing NHD in 2023, your overarching question (OAQ) will be, How did ___ exemplify “frontiers” at an interesting period of World/American history?
-(Maggie’s Lesson Week 1).
-Your project will answer that question with evidence, primary sources and detail.
+For all 9th graders doing NHD in 2024, your overarching question (OAQ) will be, How did ___ exemplify tension related to “rights and responsibilities” at an interesting period of World/American history?
+A GREAT roadmap to additional questions that you’ll take to the resources is the BALANCE graphic organizer that we will input below.
+Your project will answer your Overarching Question with evidence, primary sources (quoted or paraphrased) and detail to explain answers to questions that you develop related BALANCE subtopics.

-- ESPRAT+G – helps you take really broad topics and learn the sorts of Focus Questions (FQs) that you could ask to explore just one part of your topic in a really deep way: economic, social, political, religious, artistic, technological or geographical.
-(Independent Study)
+- ESPRAT+G – helps you take really broad topics and learn additional Focus Questions (FQs) that you could ask to explore just one part of your topic in a really deep way: economic, social, political, religious, artistic, technological or geographical.
+If you are finding your topic too broad, consider adopting only 1-3 ESPRAT angles– the analytical aspects and fields of study that interest you most!
+(Self-directed Study, but ask Maggie for conversation if it helps!)

 - Determine if a source is primary or secondary.
 Help to reinforce Dan’s lesson.